 And it also impacts, you know, preserving as much as we possibly can of some of the most successful policies we've ever seen implemented by any president modern day.

-And I and frankly, I can understand people.
+And I, and frankly, I can understand people.

 You're frustrated.

-You see, you know, we all watched what happened yesterday with the release of this tape and the Senate hearings that went on about voting irregularities in the state of Georgia, and you know, one witness claiming the vote counting continued, but that was after they kicked out partisan observers.
+You see, you know, we all watched what happened yesterday with the release of this tape and the Senate hearings that went on about voting irregularities in the state of Georgia.

-This is all on videotape, surveillance fit footage.
+This is all on videotape, surveillance footage.

 We went through it in great detail tonight.